jbampton/ruby-strip/README.md

 You can add 'tab' completion to irb by creating a .irbrc file

-You can use the nano editor to creat this by entering:
+You can use the nano editor to create this by entering:

 ###nano .irbrc